Elazar Stern: Military service

+Public service

-Parliament and Government Roles
+Parliament and government roles

+Prior to the 2013 Knesset elections, Stern joined the new Hatnuah party, and was placed fourth on its list.
+He was elected to the Knesset after the party won six seats, but announced on 20 December 2014 that he had left the party.

+In the build-up to the 2015 elections, he joined Yesh Atid, and was placed twelfth on its list.
+With the party winning only 11 seats, he lost his seat.
+However, he re-entered the Knesset on 4 September 2015 after Shai Piron resigned his seat.

 Stern has served as an MK since the Nineteenth Knesset and has been a member of the Constitution, Law and Justice Committee; the Finance Committee; and the Foreign Affairs and Defense Committee.
-He spearheaded parliamentary efforts to address issues of religion and state and the Jewish and democratic discourse in the Knesset.
+He spearheaded parliamentary efforts to address issues of religion and state in the Knesset.
 Among other bills Stern was involved in passing, he sponsored the Conversion Law (Temporary Order); the Shabbat and Jewish Holidays Law; and the Authorization to Provide Supervision and Regulation over Kashrut Services Law.
 He chaired the Religion and State Caucus, the Caucus for Ethiopian Immigrant Soldiers, and the Parliamentary Caucus for Holocaust Survivors, through which he fought to expand the resources provided to Holocaust survivors in Israel.
 He also chaired the Caucus for the Promotion of Israeli Music.

-Stern spearheaded the approval of the government resolution regarding the reform of the conversion system in Israel, which eased the conversion process by establishing tribunals headed by city rabbis.
-He was a prominent member of the Committee for Equal Sharing of the Burden along with the Yesh Atid parliamentary group, in which he fought to extend the military service of soldiers from Hesder Yeshivas.
+Stern pushed for the reform of the conversion system in Israel, supporting tribunals headed by city rabbis.
+He was a member of the Committee for Equal Sharing of the Burden along with the Yesh Atid parliamentary group, in which he fought to extend the military service of soldiers from Hesder Yeshivas.

 In the Twentieth Knesset, he and MK Avi Dichter (then the Chairman of the Foreign Affairs and Defense Committee) sponsored the law to freeze funds that the Palestinian Authority received from the Government of Israel and used in conjunction with terrorism.

 In June 2021, Stern was appointed Minister of Intelligence in the new government.
-As Minister he is leading the ministry in building a national intelligence office whose main principles are future planning for crises and major events facing the State of Israel on multiple levels, with an emphasis on trends in the national-civil-international sectors for the Israeli government.
+In 2023, Stern said he would run for the office of mayor of Haifa on behalf of the Yesh Atid party but withdrew his candidacy in May.

+He stated in May 2026 that he might leave the party ahead of the 2026 Israeli legislative election and join Gadi Eisenkot's party Yashar if Together, an alliance of Yesh Atid and Naftali Bennett's Bennett 2026 party, did not merge with it.
+Stern announced in mid-August that he would not run with Yesh Atid and was considering joining Yashar.
+Stern announced that same month that he was officially joining Eisenkot's slate.

+He resigned from Yesh Atid in September 2026 and was replaced by Roni Malkai.